14 Alternative Ways to Decorate Walls Without Paint

-Shelving is great because in this example because it has a dual-purpose; as storage and decoration.
+Shelving is great in this example because it has a dual purpose; storage and decoration.
 A more permanent feature, wall shelves will be difficult to remove without having to refill/repaint the wall.

-But large shelving units can also be used to break up a boring wall, if you have the space.
-Another reason why shelves are a good option is because you can change what they display, meaning you can quickly transform the room again if you get bored or want to create a new theme.
+But large shelving units can also be used to break up a boring wall if you have the space.
+Another reason why shelves are a good option is that you can change what they display, meaning you can quickly transform the room again if you get bored or want to create a new theme.

 8. Bamboo blinds

-Yes, I know that blinds are for windows, but bamboo roller blinds in particular looks fabulous as wall panels as well.
+Yes, I know that blinds are for windows, but bamboo roller blinds in particular look fabulous as wall panels as well.
 This technique also works with straw beach mats – believe me!

-In this tutorial, see how you can whitewash your bamboo blinds to create a even more subtle feel, adding texture and depth their minimalist bedroom.
+In this tutorial, see how you can whitewash your bamboo blinds to create an even more subtle feel, adding texture and depth to your minimalist bedroom.